aohorodnyk/aohorodnyk.com/content/post/2023-07-31-go-panic-libraries.md

 In case of C it was kinda confusing, since we did not have predictable way to work with errors and we had to check the documentation of each function to understand how it handles errors.

 In case of *modern* languages like [Golang][golang], [Rust][rust], etc. we have a predefined way to work with error handling by specific `error` types and rules on how to use them.
 It improves readability and simplifies interfaces of functions.

+Basically all of the changes aroung it are just cosmetic that make huge difference, but concept is still the same.

 ![Return error flow diagram](/post/go-panic-libraries/return-error-flow.svg)